mvysny/gwtvaadin/README.md

 `GwtTest:war exploded`
 * The Application Context is `/`

-Now start Tomcat in the debug mode.
+Now start the newly created Tomcat launch configuration in the debug mode.
 Once the Tomcat starts, Intellij should automatically open the GWT welcome page in your browser.

 ## Develop with GWT